darpbr/darpbr/README.md

 - 👋 Hi, I’m @darpbr
 - 👀 I’m interested in making a difference and contribute to the growth of the devops community..
 - 🌱 I’m currently learning Spring Framework, Kubernetes and Python
-- 💞️ I’m looking to collaborate on new projects end chalenges
+- 💞️ I’m looking to collaborate on new projects and chalenges
 - 📫 How to reach me darpbr@gmail.com

 <!---